The collections highlighted here are shelved together and segregated from the Main Collection, or they were formed/acquired from grant funds.

 - guidelines and personal reflections on adjusting to teaching or working from home

 - communications sent to your students (for courses, advising, etc.)

 Please use this brief submission form to share your stories and to upload photo, video, or text documentation for the Archives.

 We can accept material in a variety of formats such as handwritten documents, digital documents, video or audio files, web pages, or photos.

 Please only submit materials you are comfortable with other people seeing as the materials will become a permanent part of the Archives.
-IMPORTANT: If your submission includes other people you must have their permission to submit your materials.
+IMPORTANT: If your submission includes recordings or photographs of other people you must have their permission to submit your materials.
+Please include a signed, dated Audio-Visual Consent, Authorization, and Waiver form.
 Please be aware that your submission will be in the Archives and accessible by other people.

 What happens after I submit my material?